DENNIS HILL ART

 Philosophical Surrealism

 Philosophical images address concepts of life that are often pondered such as ethics, the passage of time, or social interactions.
 Surrealism draws upon free-association, dreams, and the unconscious.
 The depictions are much like images one might extract from a dream.
-Dennis has combined these styles to express his philosophical musings in a surrealistic manner that aids the viewer in understanding his ideas.

 Picture